-- (1) These amounts reflect expense recognized by us in 2008.
-Reference Note 10 "Stock Award Plans" our financial statements for the period ended December 31, 2008, included in Part IV of our Annual Report on Form 10-K for the year ended December 31, 2008, filed with the SEC on February 27, 2009, which identifies the assumptions made in the valuation of option awards in accordance with FAS 123R.
-All non-employee directors received a stock option to purchase 10,000 shares of our common stock upon re-election to the Board of Directors on May 22, 2008 and an additional grant of 22,000 options on August 13, 2008.
+- (1) These amounts reflect the grant date fair value of all option grants to non-employee directors in 2009.
+Reference Note 10 "Stock Award Plans" in the notes to our financial statements for the period ended December 31, 2009, included in Part IV of our Annual Report on Form 10-K for the fiscal year ended December 31, 2009 filed with the SEC on March 16, 2010, which identifies the assumptions made in the valuation of option awards in accordance with ASC 718.
+All non-employee directors received a stock option to purchase 10,000 shares of our common stock upon re-election to the Board of Directors on May 21, 2009.
 Options granted to non-employee directors vest monthly over a period of three years.
-The exercise price per share represents the fair market value of such common stock on the date of each respective grant (based on the closing sales price reported on the Nasdaq Global Market on the date of grant).
+The exercise price per share represents the fair market value of such common stock on the date of each grant (based on the closing sales price reported on the Nasdaq Global Market on the date of grant).
 We have no consulting agreements with any of our directors pursuant to which stock awards were issued.
-As of December 31, 2008, our non-employee directors had option grants outstanding to purchase 529,500 shares of our common stock. - (2) These amounts reflect expense recognized by us in 2008.
-Reference Note 10 "Stock Award Plans" our financial statements for the period ended December 31, 2008, included in Part IV of our Annual Report on Form 10-K for the year ended December 31, 2009, as filed with the SEC on February 27, 2009, which identifies the assumptions made in the valuation of option awards in accordance with FAS 123R.
-All non-employee directors received restricted stock award grant of 10,000 shares on August 13, 2008.
+As of December 31, 2009, our non-employee directors had option grants outstanding to purchase 589,500 shares of our common stock. - (2) These amounts reflect the grant date fair value of all restricted stock awards to non-employee directors in 2009.
+Reference Note 10 "Stock Award Plans" in the notes to our financial statements for the period ended December 31, 2009, included in Part IV of our Annual Report on Form 10-K for the fiscal year ended December 31, 2009 filed with the SEC on March 16, 2010, which identifies the assumptions made in the valuation of option awards in accordance with ASC 718.
 Restricted stock awards granted to non-employee directors vest annually over a period of three years.
-As of December 31, 2008, our non-employee directors had restricted stock grants outstanding to receive 60,000 shares of our common stock. - (3) On December 1, 2008, Heather Hay Murren, resigned from the Board of Directors effective immediately given that, having reassumed the role of Chief Executive Officer of the Nevada Cancer Institute, she anticipated that her increased duties would prevent her from continuing as a director.
+As of December 31, 2009, our non-employee directors had restricted stock grants outstanding to receive 39,996 shares of our common stock.